TheAgentCompany/TheAgentCompany/workspaces/tasks/example/README.md

 # Example Task

-This is the README for this example task.
+This is the documentation on how to create a task.
+In this doc we will be using this folder as an example task.
 Other tasks shall not have this README file.

 ## Task (Full Intent)